Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 It's taken me a lot of personal development to get to the point where I could even finish something I'd call a "game".
 Boxels is not that.
 Other than walking around, there is nothing to iteract with in the gameworld.
+Instead, I would consider this project to be an extensible base upon which to build more functionality later.
+For instance, the barebones entity system can be extended to support picking up items or adding vegetation to the world.

 For the longest time I worked on "games" only to the point of seeing something on screen or achieving a particular technical accomplishment and I would table